Inside the Archives

 The most comprehensive collection of Andrews Sisters memorabilia available.
 The collection includes recordings, publicity photos, letters, news clippings and more.
 Explore our online exhibit, The Andrews Sisters: Queens of the Jukebox.

-The Meredith Willson Papers include the early drafts of Willson’s hit musical The Music Man and 3 other musicals, 40+ scrapbooks, journals, scripts, correspondence with Mamie and Dwight Eisenhower, Richard Nixon, and Ronald Reagan, photos, recordings, film, and video.
-The collection provides an in-depth look at this multi-talented individual who began his career as a flautist in John Philip Sousa’s band, and went on to work as a conductor, radio show host, songwriter, and TV host.
+The Meredith Willson Papers, which came to the Songbook Foundation through the Music Man Foundation, feature materials related to Willson's four musicals (including several early drafts of The Music Man); 40+ scrapbooks, journals, scripts; correspondence with Mamie and Dwight Eisenhower, Richard Nixon, and Ronald Reagan; photos; recordings; film; and video.
+The collection provides an in-depth look at this multi-talented music man who began his career as a flautist in John Philip Sousa’s band, and went on to work as a conductor, composer, playwright, radio and television host.

 The Hy Zaret Papers include Zaret’s original lyrics to “Unchained Melody,” one of the most performed songs of the 20th century.
 The collection also includes Zaret’s popular songs from the 1940s, his military music written during World War II, jingles, PSAs, and Little Songs on Big Subjects.